-When you use your fire for a few weeks you will find ashes accumulate in the firebox.
-The ashes can be removed easily through the fire door when he fire is at its lowest, such as first thing in the morning, or when it is completely out.
-The amount of charcoal in the ash is often a good indicator of how well you are operating the heater.
+After using your fire for a few weeks, you will find ashes accumulate in the firebox.
+The ash can be removed easily through the fire door when the fire is completely out.
+The amount of charcoal in the ash is often a good indicator of how well you are operating the fire.
 If there is no charcoal and only very fine ash then you are doing an excellent job.
 If there is a lot of charcoal you may be turning the combustion air down to soon after refueling, or not raking the charcoal to the combustion air inlet, or turning the combustion air down too low to support efficient combustion, or all of the above.
-Warmington wood-burning appliances work best when a small amount of ash is left approximately 25mm deep in the firebox after cleaning, this aids with stable burning.
-The ash should be placed in a noncombustible container with a tightly fitting lid and moved outdoors immediately to a location clear of combustible materials.
+Warmington wood-burning fires work best when a small amount of ash is left (approximately 25mm deep) in the firebox after cleaning as this aids with stable burning.
+The ash should be placed in a non-combustible container with a tightly fitting lid and moved outdoors immediately to a location clear of combustible materials.

-4. Cooking
+5. Cooking

 Because the top of the fire is in direct contact with the flame, it offers a large cooking surface.
-Ideal for entertainment at home or cooking for holiday homes and farm cottages.
-If spillage occurs, clean the surface with a soft cloth and dish washing liquid, avoid scratching the surface.
+Ideal for entertaining at home/holiday homes or farm cottages.
+If spillage occurs, clean the surface with a soft cloth and dish washing liquid and avoid scratching the surface.

-5. Storing/Drying Fuel
+6. Storing/drying fuel

-The Space below the Firebox can be used as a wood storage and drying area - Damp Wood is dried naturally while it is stored.
-Use dry timber preferably cut and stored under cover the previous year .
+The space below the firebox can be used as a wood storage and drying area.
+Damp wood is dried naturally while it is stored.
+Use dry timber preferably cut and stored under cover from the previous year.